axense234/Highschool-Site-App/en/README.md

 ## **Version History**

+- 1.1.0
+  - Second version of the website,this time optimized for all devices
 - 1.0.0
   - First version of the website,later versions will contain a mobile responsive version
   - See [commit change](https://github.com/axense234/Highschool-Site-App/commits/master) or See [release history](https://github.com/axense234/Highschool-Site-App/releases)